sukeniklab/CHE600/Class_07-Python_intro/README.md

 <img src="./images/jupyter_03.png" width=450>

 4. Your window should contain a single cell.
 Place the same code from the last two exercises in the cell.
-Run the code using the "play" button on the upper left side of the block.
+Run the code using the "play" button on the upper left side of the cell.
 You should see output!
 Notice that you can also have a look at your variables by hitting the _Jupyter Variables_ button on the top.

 ```python
 print("Hello world!")